-Field Description Option Dial-On-Query This field is necessary for your Prestige on the client side.
+Field Description Option Dial-On- Query This field is necessary for your Prestige on the client side.
 When set to Yes , any Get Service SAP or RIP broadcasts will trigger your Prestige to make a call to that remote node.
 Yes/No Rem LAN Net # In this field, enter the internal network number of the NetWare server on the remote LAN.
-My WAN Net # In this field, enter the network number of the ISDN link.
-If you leave this field as 00000000 , your Prestige will determine automatically the network number through negotiation with the PPP peer.
-0000000 (default) Hop Count This field indicates the number of intermediate networks that must be passed through to reach the remote node.
+My WAN Net # automatically the network number through negotiation with the PPP peer. (default) Hop Count This field indicates the number of intermediate networks that must be passed through to reach the remote node.
 1 (default) Tick Count This field indicates the time-ticks required to reach the remote node.
 2 (default) W/D Spoofing (min) This field is for the Prestige on the server side.
 Your Prestige can spoof a response to a server's WatchDog request after the connection is dropped.
 In this field, type in the time (number of minutes) that you want your Prestige to spoof the WatchDog response.
 SAP/RIP Timeout (min) This field indicates the amount of time that you want your Prestige to maintain the SAP and RIP entries learned from this remote node in its internal tables after the connection has been dropped.
 If this information is retained, then your Prestige will not have to get the SAP information when the line is brought back up.
 Enter the time (number of minutes) in this field.
+Once you have completed filling in the Network Layer Options Menu, press [Enter] to return